 Go for a boat ride on the Mekong River – It’ll be a tranquil journey, floating on a traditional boat and crossing the Vietnamese countryside.
 Stop at a village, to meet the locals and try some authentic countryside cuisine.
-It’ll be an absolutely laid back and relaxing experience.
+It’ll be an absolutely laid-back and relaxing experience.

 Walk down Hanoi’s famous train street – Sounds crazy right?
-The train street, located between Lê Duẩn and Khâm Thin street in Hanoi’s Old Quarter, is a place worth exploring.
+The train street, located between Lê Duẩn and Khâm Thin Street in Hanoi’s Old Quarter, is a place worth exploring.
 Twice a day, the train passes through this line, and in some places, the train is mere inches from the buildings.

-Explore Hanoi’s Old Quarter – It’s the favorite destination of the tourists and you would know the reason as soon as you visit the place!
-The beautiful cafes and shopkeepers wearing the Vietnamese hats will greet you with warmth.
+Explore Hanoi’s Old Quarter – It’s the favorite destination of the tourists and you will know the reason as soon as you visit the place!
+The beautiful cafes and shopkeepers wearing Vietnamese hats will greet you with warmth.
 Exploring the Old Quarters of Hanoi will surely be one of those experiences that will keep you captivated for days to come.

 Go for a Cruise on Ha Long Bay – Of course, when you are in Vietnam, you just can’t miss this!
 Marked as a UNESCO Heritage Site, this place of incredible natural beauty will definitely win your heart and leave you speechless.
 Sailing across the beautiful karst rocks on the turquoise water will absolutely be delightful.
 You can choose to stop by an island and soak in the sun at a pristine secluded beach.
-In case you are keen for some adventure, you can also go for exploring the caves or hike through the jungles at any of the islands, where your boat stops.
+In case you are keen on some adventure, you can also go for exploring the caves or hike through the jungles at any of the islands, where your boat stops.

 Head Towards Sapa Village – Let the serenity of Sapa village sink in you, as you walk along the rice fields on the mountain terraces.
 Located in the North Western Part of Vietnam, Sapa is one of the most popular destinations among backpackers, and you’ll absolutely fall in love with the hill tribes residing here.

-Volunteering Solutions ensures that all the volunteers in Vietnam get a chance to see the various sides of the country, and hence, we provide amazing weekend excursions including Cu Chi Tunnel Tours, Hanoi Cultural Tours, Mekong Discovery Day Tours etc.
+Volunteering Solutions ensures that all the volunteers in Vietnam get a chance to see the various sides of the country, and hence, we provide amazing weekend excursions including Cu Chi Tunnel Tours, Hanoi Cultural Tours, Mekong Discovery Day Tours, etc.

 The weekend tours can be chosen from the ‘ADD ON TOURS’ section in your ‘My Account’ while you apply for a volunteering program, for an additional cost.
 You can also seek guidance from the country coordinator, in case you wish to explore a place of your choice.

-We work in association with local organizations in Hanoi & Ho Chi Minh City, and thus, we are able to provide you the most trusted and affordable volunteering opportunities.
-Whether it’s the childcare project, teaching or medical project, we ensure that there’s a ‘WIN-WIN’ situation where the giver and the receiver, but gets benefitted.
+We work in association with local organizations in Hanoi & Ho Chi Minh City, and thus, we are able to provide you with the most trusted and affordable volunteering opportunities.
+Whether it’s the childcare project, teaching, or medical project, we ensure that there’s a ‘WIN-WIN’ situation where the giver and the receiver, but gets benefitted.
 Gladly, all our volunteers who joined us in Vietnam had immensely meaningful experiences (you can read the reviews in the next section) and they succeeded in making an effective difference.

 We’ll be glad to host you in Vietnam!